Marius Cioiu

-Marius Iulian Cioiu (born 1 November 1999) is a Romanian professional footballer who plays as a right midfielder for Liga I club FC Botoșani.
+Marius Iulian Cioiu (born 1 November 1999) is a Romanian professional footballer who plays as a right midfielder for Liga II club CSM Reșița.

 Club career

 Academica Clinceni

 He made his league debut on 16 July 2021 in Liga I match against Sepsi OSK.
 Marius Iulian Cioiu continued to play for Academica Clinceni for the 2021-2022 season for the first round of matches.

 FC Petrolul Ploiești

 From February 2022, Marius Cioiu was moved to Liga II team FC Petrolul Ploiești.
 The Romanian Midfielder had 8 appearances during the season for FC Petrolul, a team which eventually finished in the first league position and qualified for the Liga I season of 2022-2023.

 During the 2022-2023 season of Romanian Liga I, Marius Cioiu recorded a number of 10 appearances playing for FC Petrolul Ploiești, 8 of which was drawn in the first eleven and two substitutes in.